jenyyy4/Love-Calculator/README.md

 ```
 🔔 Open a Pull Request

-# ⚠️ IMPORTANT: Your PR will only be accepted if you've starred the repo and followed my profile!

 ## 📄 License
 This project is licensed under the MIT License — see the LICENSE file for details.